 I’m using this as our Summer Bucket List.
 It will help fill up our long days in between swim practice and swim meets, and since I do childcare in the summer, it won’t cost me more having extra kids on the trip!

-What did I miss?
 Share your favorite free things to do in Washington DC with tweens in the Comments below!